Yash-Kunwar/gates-ai-fellows-technical-case-study/README.md

 ---

-## Path Chosen: Option A — Evaluate & Report
+### Path Chosen: Option B - Critique & Rebuild

-I chose Option A after successfully installing and running the CeRAI tool.
-However, the tool's scoring pipeline produced no numeric scores across both test runs, so a custom LLM-as-judge evaluator was built to generate meaningful evaluation output.
-The full reasoning is documented in the live report.
+I initially set out to evaluate the endpoint (Option A).
+However, after successfully installing the CeRAI tool, I determined it was fundamentally limited: the scoring pipeline was non-functional (producing no numeric scores), and the tool's logic incorrectly conflates "no response" with failure in safety contexts.
+Following Option B, I systematically documented these infrastructure bugs and implemented a custom LLM-as-judge evaluator as a minimal viable alternative to successfully generate the maternal health evaluation output.
+The full critique and alternative are documented in the live report.

 ---